-The government is also calling on enterprise to match fund the AI scholarships, acknowledging that the private sector would be better placed at getting people into the jobs market quicker.
+The UK government is also calling on enterprises to match fund the AI scholarships, acknowledging that the private sector would be better placed at getting people into the jobs market quicker.

-An independent organisation, to be announced later this year, will manage industry participation and investment into the AI Scholarships scheme.
+An independent organisation, to be announced later this year, will manage industry participation and investment in the AI Scholarships scheme.

 While the UK has a long history in AI, from codebreaker Alan Turing’s early work through to DeepMind’s pioneering London-based lab, its tech scene lacks diversity.

 In the last quarter of 2020, the Chartered Institute of IT said that women made up 20% if the IT industry.
 Black women make up less than 1%.

 Obum Ekeke – DeepMind’s head of education partnerships, said: “The next generation of AI researchers must be representative of the world around us if AI is to benefit the whole of society.

 “These scholarships will help to build a stronger and more diverse AI community in the UK and bring a wider range of experiences – as well as valuable multidisciplinary expertise – to the field.”